This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Swimsuit & cover-up, if desired (and a plastic bag for wet suits)

 - 8 pairs underwear

 - 11 pairs socks, in case your feet get gross during the day

 - Spare shoes (remember you’re wearing your sneakers on the plane!)

 >>>>> PRO TIP: Packing cubes keep your clothes and other essentials organized in your suitcase.

 The Weird Stuff: You’re not in Kansas anymore.
-Bring a few plastic bags with toilet paper for bush bathroom breaks and thank you cards for tips on the safari.
+Bring a few plastic bags with toilet paper for bush bathroom breaks and a flashlight or headlamp for going out in remote areas.

-Toiletries: Along with all the basics, you probably want plenty of insect repellent (these DEET wipes avoid TSA liquid restrictions on the flight).
-Don’t forget hair conditioner; it’s usually not provided.
+Toiletries: Along with all the basics, don’t forget hair conditioner; it’s usually not provided.

 For most people, a South African safari is a once-in-a-lifetime trip.
 You can use this printable packing list if you still need more direction, but otherwise focus on the incredible adventure you’re about to have!